tejo-lakshmi/Online-Voting-System/README.md

 6.Adding candidate details like [can only be done by admin]

-Name
+Name,
-Age
+Age,
-Gender
+Gender,
-Picture
+Picture,
-Election he/she wants to stand for
+Election he/she wants to stand for,

 7.Editing candidate details [can be done only by admin]